PM Modi hails Goa government moves towards development at Rozgar Mela of the state - ExBulletin

 The Prime Minister expressed his satisfaction with the organization of the Rozgar Mela in the BJP-ruled states at the state level.

-“For the past few weeks, rozgar mela have been held continuously in different states across the country.
-The central government is also giving jobs to thousands of young people every month in the Indian government through the rozgar mela.
-I am glad that everywhere where there are BJP governments, dual engine governments, state governments also organize such rozgar mela at their own level,” he said.
+“For the past few weeks, rozgar mela have been held continuously in different states of the country.
+The central government also gives jobs to thousands of young people every month in the Indian government through the rozgar mela.
+I am happy that wherever there are BJP governments, dual engine governments, state governments are also organizing such rozgar mela at their own level,” he said.

 Detailing the development work undertaken by the Center in Goa, the Prime Minister said that the government had invested thousands of crores of rupees for the development of the state over the past eight years.